Summer Camps at Delaware Nature Society

 When searching camps on the Activities Calendar, you may see, after clicking on the camp, an alert saying the camp is full.
 In that alert, there is a link to fill out a form to get on the waitlist for that camp.
 Submit that form to get on our waitlist.

-• Non-Parent Pick-Up: Add authorized pick up people to your childs file during camp registration.
-After registration, authorized pick up people can be added through our front desk.
+Non-Parent Pick-Up: Add authorized pick-up people to your child’s file during camp registration.
+After registration, authorized pick up people can be added through our front desk using the phone number below.
 IDs will be checked at pick up.

-• Road Closures: During the summer, construction and road closures happen.
+Road Closures: During the summer, construction and road closures happen.
 We will do our best to alert you of these as we become aware of them.
-Updates will be posted on our website, Parents Corner, and the DelNature Facebook page.
+Updates will be posted on our website, Parents Corner, and the Homeroom App.

-• All allergies (food or other), emotional, physical and behavioral exceptionalities, restrictions, or medical needs must be listed on your child’s registration form, so that we can ensure they have a safe and quality camp experience.
-Bring any medications labeled and in a Ziploc bag when you drop off your child.
-Medications must be accompanied with a Parent Permission Form For Medication.
+All allergies (food or other), emotional, physical and behavioral exceptionalities, restrictions, or medical needs must be listed on your child’s registration form, so that we can ensure they have a safe and quality camp experience.
+The more we know about your child, the better we can make their experience.
+Feel free to call our camp staff to discuss your child’s needs.

-• Photo Release: By checking “yes” by photo release during registration, you are giving us the right to use photos/videos of your child to support our mission.
+Photo Release: By checking “yes” to photo release during registration, you are giving us the right to use photos/videos of your child to support our mission.
 We also reserve the right to use participant artwork to support our mission.

-• Potty Training: Our staff are focused on providing safe and fun experiences for your children.
-Our camp facilities are not equipped for diaper changing.
+Potty Training: Our staff are focused on providing safe and fun experiences for your children.
+Our camp staff are not equipped for diaper changing.

 Requests to withdraw from camp, made before June 1st, will be honored with a full refund if we can fill your child’s spot, at the time of cancellation, with a child on the waiting list.
 If we cannot fill the spot at the time of cancellation, a cancellation fee of $100 will be held.
 Effective June 1st, camp fees are non-refundable.